JustinSima/manualist/README.md

 |<img width="400" src="files/images/single-hand-6.png">  Frame 7 | <img width="400" src="files/images/single-hand-7.png"> Frame 8 |<img width="400" src="files/images/single-hand-8.png"> Frame 9 |

 ## Current State
-Many videos have been converted to sequences of hand/head locations and saved.
-A simple classification model has been built to predict the GloVe embedding of these samples, and has been trained for a handful of batches.
+12,370 videos have been converted to sequences of hand/head locations and saved.
+A simple classification model has been built to predict the GloVe embedding of the labels, and has been trained for a handful of batches.

 ## Implementations
 ```python